Best & Worst Nissan Rogue Years | Years To Avoid

 • Clogged EVAP system: Clogged EVAP systems can cause gas to splash back during fueling in the first and second generations of Rogue.
 Consequently, you are almost guaranteed to fail the next inspection of your vehicle.
 In March 2017, Nissan authorized an extension of the warranty.

-READ MORE: Best & Worst Honda Odyssey Years | Years To Avoid
+READ MORE: Best And Worst Jeep Renegade Years — Which To Avoid

 Best & Worst Nissan Frontier Years | Years To Avoid